MicrosoftDocs/win32/desktop-src/gdi/rectangle-operations.md

 ---
-Description: The SetRect function creates a rectangle, the CopyRect function makes a copy of a given rectangle, and the SetRectEmpty function creates an empty rectangle. ms.assetid: 982d6283-673b-41a1-abc7-10ef87ff3c6f
+description: The SetRect function creates a rectangle, the CopyRect function makes a copy of a given rectangle, and the SetRectEmpty function creates an empty rectangle. ms.assetid: 982d6283-673b-41a1-abc7-10ef87ff3c6f
 title: Rectangle Operations
 ms.topic: article